Consortium for Adequate School Funding in Georgia

 OUR PLAN

-To achieve its goal, the Consortium has adopted an action plan with the following tasks:
+To achieve its goal, the Association has adopted an action plan with the following tasks:

 1. Prepare credible research on the financing of K-12 education in Georgia.